ahume/home-infrastructure/README.md

     - Enable SSH
     - Paste the output of `cat ~/.ssh/id_ed25519.pub` into the set authorized_keys field
     - Disable Set username and password
-4. Write to SD card and eject from PC.
+4. Write to SD card and eject from computer.

 ### Provision Pi into the network